vipulgupta2048/awesome-documentation/README.md

 ## All stars of documentation!

+> 🌟 The best of the best overall 🌟

 - [Gitlab](https://about.gitlab.com/resources/) - Gitlab's accurate docs coupled with flow of information and scale they handle sets them apart to be a prime example for techincal, non-technical as well as internal documentation.
 Their handbook, guides, tutorials are extremely well done.
 Look no further.
 - Looking forward to review & add more to the list below, [Hit me up!!](https://twitter.com/vipulgupta2048) or make a pull request of your own!

 ## Getting Started